nf-core/dualrnaseq/docs/usage.md

 #### Features within pathogen annotation files

-As previously mentioned, bacterial annotative files can be challenging to work with due to the non-uniformity.
+As previously mentioned, bacterial annotative files can be challenging to work with due to non-uniformity.
 We find that summarising the contents of the GFF can help to identify which features you may want to examine.
 The following bash script can do this easily:

 ```bash
 awk -F '\t' '{print $3}' file.gff3 | sort | uniq -c